entest-hai/aws-cloud-computing-architecture/README.md

-## 2021 Multi-Region NextJS Deployment using Route 53 and EC2
+## Multi-Region NextJS Deployment using Route 53 and EC2
-**03 DEC 2021 TRAN MINH HAI**
+**04 DEC 2021 TRAN MINH HAI**
 ### Abstract
 When users click in this web [biorithm](http://test.entest.io) they will be routed based on their ip **geolocation**
 - Users in Signapore are routed to aws ap-southest-1 Asia Pacific Singapore
-- Users in USA, India, Vietnam are routed to aws us-east-1 US Eeast N.Virginia
+- Users in USA, India, Vietnam are routed to aws us-east-1 US East N.Virginia
 - Noted: support **http** only [http://test.entest.io](http://test.entest.io).
 No **https** for this demo.
 - Based on your location, you will see different things as the end of this note
 ### 1. Architecture
 ![Picture1](https://user-images.githubusercontent.com/20411077/144642634-ce323da2-8064-44ce-8c57-35389b1feb73.png)
 ### 2. Use cases
+- Disaster recovery RPO & RTO
 - Fail-over handle
 - Better user experience per region
 ### 3. Key component route 53 and routing policy